Islamic State figures killed in air strike; Baghdadi not believed among them

 An Islamic State fighter reached by telephone could not confirm whether Baghdadi had been in a convoy that was struck, but said the group would fight on whatever his fate: "Even if he was martyred then it will not affect Islamic State.
 We will lose a leader but there are a thousand Baghdadis."

-(Additional reporting by Mariam Karouny in Beirut; Editing by Michael Georgy and Peter Graff)
+(Additional reporting by Mariam Karouny in Beirut; Editing by Michael Georgy, Peter Graff and Greg Mahlich)